31st Sports Medicine Symposium

 Brook Seeley, M.D. is certified by the American Board of Facial Plastic and Reconstructive Surgery, as well as by the American Board of Otolaryngology-Head and Neck Surgery.
 He is a Fellow of the International Society of Hair Restoration Surgery.
 Dr. Seeley received his medical school diploma from the University Of Rochester School Of Medicine, where he was President of the Alpha Omega Alpha Medical Honor Society.
 Prior to founding the Connecticut Facial Plastic Surgery Center, he was a Clinical Instructor in Facial Plastic and Reconstructive Surgery at UCSF.
 He continues to serve as an Assistant Clinical Professor of Facial Plastic Surgery in the Division of Otolaryngology-Head and Neck Surgery at the University Of Connecticut School Of Medicine, and is on the Associate Staff at Hartford Hospital and Active Staff at Connecticut Children’s Medical Center.

-as a team physician.
+Robert Waskowitz, M.D. is presently serving as senior team physician for Central Connecticut State University Athletics and medical director for the Athletic Training Education Program.
+Dr. Waskowitz graduated from the University of Vermont College of Medicine in 1990 and completed his General Surgery Internship and Orthopedic Residency at the University of Pittsburgh Medical Center.
+He then completed a Sports Medicine Fellowship at the prestigious Steadman-Hawkins Clinic in Vail, Colorado.
+Dr. Waskowitz is one of the primary physicians covering the Summer and Winter X-Games for ESPN.
+He was awarded the Moyer Award from the Eastern Athletic Trainers Association in 2012 for his work as a team physician.
 Dr. Waskowitz continues to serve as an elected board member of the Connecticut State Medical Society (CSMS) Committee on the Medical Aspect of Sport (CMAS).
 He is a member of numerous societies including the American Academy of Orthopedic Surgeons, Connecticut State Medical Society, and the Connecticut Orthopedic Society.

 Meghan Gallagher, MA, CCC-SLP is a licensed speech pathologist at the Hospital of Special Care in New Britain, Connecticut.
 Meghan’s area of focus is vocal cord dysfunction and the speech and language needs of pediatric inpatients with long term feeding tubes.
 She collaborates with Connecticut Asthma and Allergy physicians to help manage patients with paradoxical vocal fold motion.
 Meghan graduated from the University of Maryland in 2002 with a BA in Hearing and Speech Sciences.
 She later earned her MA in Communication Disorders and her MBA in Health Care Management from the University of Connecticut.
 She has lectured on vocal cord dysfunction to medical residents and Nurses Grand Rounds at Connecticut Children’s Medical Center in Hartford.
 She is a member of American Speech-Language Hearing Association and the Connecticut Speech-Language Hearing Association, where she serves as the Vice President for Governmental Affairs.
 She currently serves as a mentor to various graduate students in the area of speech pathology.